Chèvre (Goat Cheese) vs Feta Cheese

 Milk Type and Treatment

-Chèvre (Goat Cheese) is made with goat milk.
-Feta Cheese is made with goat or sheep milk that is typically raw or pasteurized.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized.
+Feta Cheese is made with goat and sheep milk that is typically raw or pasteurized.

 Composition and Texture